RocketSoftware/BankDemo/demos/onprem/psqlmfdbfh/README.md

 - The Micro Focus Directory Server (mfds) must be running and listening on the default port (86)
 - The Micro Focus Enterprise Server Common Web Administration (ESCWA) service must be running and listening on the default port (10086).
 - PostgreSQL version 12 or later must be installed and running
-- PostgreSQL ODBC driver
+- PostgreSQL ODBC driver:
+   - Ubuntu: sudo apt-get install unixodbc odbc-postgresql
+   - RedHat: sudo yum install unixODBC postgres-odbc
+   - Amazon Linux 2: sudo yum install unixODBC postgresql-odbc
+   - SuSE: sudo zypper install unixODBC psqlODBC
-- On Linux, the ODBC data sources must be confgured.
-Specify the details in the `odbc.ini` file:
+- On Linux, the ODBC data sources must be pre-configured.
+Check the configuration file locations with `odbcinst -j`.
+  Specify the following details in the `odbc.ini` file ensuring the `Driver` name is adjusted to match the name of the PostgreSQL ANSI driver (enclosed by `[]`) in output of `odbcinst -q -d` and the `Servername` and `Port` match your installed database server:
     ```
     [BANKVSAM.MASTER]
     Driver = PostgreSQL
     Servername = localhost
     Port = 5432
     Database = postgres

     [BANKVSAM.VSAM]
     Driver = PostgreSQL
     Servername = localhost